YunqiuXu/H-KGA/README.md

 ## Dependencies

-Our code depends heavily on [xingdi-eric-yuan/GATA-public](https://github.com/xingdi-eric-yuan/GATA-public) for providing the excellent codebase.
+Our code depends heavily on [xingdi-eric-yuan/GATA-public](https://github.com/xingdi-eric-yuan/GATA-public).
 Specifically, we use the version [413a262](https://github.com/YunqiuXu/GATA-public).
 The requirements could be found at [requirements.txt](requirements.txt).

 ## How to train